mykolav/must-use-ret-val-fs/README.md

-# Emit a compile error if a method's return value is not used.
+# Emit a compilation error if a method's return value is not used.
 (This analyzer is based on [ReturnValueUsageAnalyzer](https://github.com/Richiban/Richiban.Analyzer/tree/master/ReturnValueUsageAnalyzer/ReturnValueUsageAnalyzer) by [Richard Gibson](https://github.com/Richiban)).

 ## Motivation